bnb-chain/greenfield/docs/architecture/02-key_management.md

 # Key Management

-The gnfd-cosmos-sdk provides a flexible and secure way to manage private keys for blockchain applications.
+The [greenfield-cosmos-sdk](https://github.com/bnb-chain/greenfield-cosmos-sdk) provides a flexible and secure way to manage private keys for blockchain applications.
 The `Keyring` interface is used to define the methods that a type needs to implement to be used as a key storage backend.
 This document provides an overview of the different backend options available and the supported sign algorithms.

 And to interact with BSC(BNB-smart-chain) more convinent and user-friendly, we add [EIP-712](https://eips.ethereum.org/EIPS/eip-712) support.
 Any Etherrum wallet could connect to a greenfield node and sign a EIP-712 transaction directly.